Complaints policy

 All colleagues and contractors - All colleagues should be aware of this policy.
 Colleagues dealing with compensation and/or complaints must read this policy and comply with this policy.

-Customers - Please read this policy carefully, along with our ‘Compensation Policy’.
 Let us know if you need any assistance with understanding this policy or making a formal complaint or compensation claim.
 We encourage you to contact us as soon as an issue arises.

 We will endeavour to redress the problem before a formal complaint is required and there may be discretion to offer some form of compensation depending on the circumstances.

-If you are unhappy with our proposed solution or wish to formally complain about the service failure, please follow the steps on our website (link) or talk to a customer agent for guidance.
+If you are unhappy with our proposed solution or wish to formally complain about the service failure, please follow the steps on our website or talk to a customer agent for guidance.

 If you are still unhappy once the formal complaints process has concluded, a complaint should be made through the Housing Ombudsman website Opens in new window.